 III.
 PREFACE

-The goal of the OGC IndoorGML Standard is to represent and support interoperable exchange of geoinformation that is required to build and operate systems that rely on spaces and topological relationships between them such as path computation, sensor coverage, property accessibility, etc. Several standards such as CityGML (OGC, 2012), KML (OGC, 2015), LADM (ISO, 2012) and IFC (ISO,2018) have been published to describe 3D geometry and semantics of building features.
+The goal of the OGC IndoorGML Standard is to represent and support interoperable exchange of geoinformation that is required to build and operate systems that rely on spaces and topological relationships between them such as path computation, sensor coverage, property accessibility, etc. Several standards such as CityGML (OGC, 2012), and IFC (ISO,2018) have been published to describe 3D geometry and semantics of building features.
 However, these Standards are not readily appropriate to derive spaces and their topological relationships.
 The OGC IMDF Community Standard (OGC, 2021) provides a comprehensive model to compute path(s) between features located on a map, but the derived network is application specific.
 The IndoorGML Standard aims to provide a unified, standardized and flexible approach for indoor spatial information required for space-graph based applications such as indoor navigation.

 Version 2.0 of the IndoorGML Part 1 - Conceptual Model Standard consists of two components: 1) a core data model to describe topological connectivity and different contexts of indoor space, and 2) a data model for navigation in indoor space.

 This version of IndoorGML covers geometric and semantic properties of indoor spaces relevant for indoor navigation.
-These indoor spaces may differ from the spaces described by other standards such as CityGML, KML, IFC, LADM and IMDF.
-In this respect, IndoorGML is a complementary standard to CityGML, KML, IFC, LADM and IMDF to support location-based services for indoor navigation.
+These indoor spaces may differ from the spaces described by other standards such as CityGML, IFC, and IMDF.
+In this respect, IndoorGML is a complementary standard to CityGML, , IFC, and IMDF to support location-based services for indoor navigation.

 Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
 Open Geospatial Consortium shall not be held responsible for identifying any or all such patent rights.
 However, to date, no such rights have been claimed or identified.